ModelDriven/fUML-Reference-Implementation/README.md

 providing an execution trace of the selected activity model(s) as its output.

-The reference implementation was developed as part of a Lockheed Martin Corporation funded project with Model Driven Solutions (a division of Data Access Technologies) in 2008.
+The reference implementation was developed as part of a Lockheed Martin Corporation funded project with Model Driven Solutions (at that time a division of Data Access Technologies) in 2008.
 The objectives for making this reference implementation open source are to: